gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Ah, how worthy.
 I'm sure Lady Kembe will find that valuable."

 "I'm not learning it for her."
-Even in his own ears, Erileine sounded defensive.
+Even in her own ears, Erileine sounded defensive.

 "Of course not," Thomas agreed warmly.
 "Well, clear day and *mingala